-In a separate bowl, combine the remaining 125mls of oat milk and dry mixture.
+In a separate bowl, combine the remaining 125mls of fortified oat milk alternative and dry mixture.

 Spoon the pink mixture into half the baking tray and then press down.
 Add the lighter mixture to the other side of the tin.